//php print_r(get_the_ID()); ?>

 Click Here |

-The mock drill in India states name includes key border and coastal states such as:
+The Defence Mock Drill in India states name includes key border and coastal states such as:

 The Mock Drill in India is designed to:

-The drill on 7 May 2025 will see the coordinated involvement of:
+The defence mock drill on 7 May 2025 will see the coordinated involvement of:

 The MHA has instructed all participating states and union territories to submit an Action Taken Report post-drill, highlighting response gaps and improvement areas.

-The mock drill in India timing will vary slightly across locations but will generally occur during daytime hours.
+The defence mock drill in India timing will vary slightly across locations but will generally occur during daytime hours.
+The Defence Mock Drill in India is being conducted nationwide as a coordinated effort to assess emergency preparedness and civil defence response capabilities.
+The Defence Mock Drill Time will vary slightly across locations but will generally occur during daytime hours.
 Citizens may encounter:

 Residents are advised not to panic and to treat this as a planned security preparedness exercise.